Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 Houyhnhnms, the build system is just the regular system used at the meta-level, and what we learn by analyzing what a build system should do is the structure of the regular system's programming language, or what it evolves toward as it matures.
-Once again, a different in _point of view_ leads to completely different software architecture, with very different results.
+Once again, a difference in _point of view_ leads to completely different software architecture, with very different results.